kalte0/BMC-CS-151.github.io/labs/Lab08.md

 Download the `LabPriorityQueue.java` interface from `wget https://raw.githubusercontent.com/BMC-CS-151/BMC-CS-151.github.io/main/labs/lab08/LabPriorityQueue.java`

-Implement `ArrayHeap` that extends `ArrayBinaryTree` and implements `LabPriorityQueue`.
+Implement `ArrayHeap` as a **Min** Heap that extends `ArrayBinaryTree` and implements `LabPriorityQueue`.
 Start with overriding `insert` so that elements can be inserted in heap order.
+Next override `remove` so post removal, the properties of heap order are maintained.

-Proceed with implementing peek().
+Proceed with implementing `peek` and `poll`

 Make sure to write JUnit tests that sufficiently test the new methods in `ArrayHeap`.

-This is not required for lab, but think about how remove should be overidden to maintain heap order, and how you will implement poll.

 # Summary